 Lu Kong is an assistant professor in the Muma College of Business' School of Information Systems and Management.
 Her teaching interests include operations management, quality management, data analytics and business modeling.
-Prior to coming to USF, Kong taught graduate and undergraduate courses in quality systems and processes as a PhD candidate in Cornell University.

 Her research interests reside broadly in service operations.
 More specifically, Kong's research focuses on health care operations management, nursing homes related topics and the interface of health care and hospitality.
 She presents her work frequently at conferences including INFORMS, POMS, and DSI.